Servideska/HPC/doc.zih.tu-dresden.de/docs/software/fem_software.md

 program, is driven by APDL.
 APDL and MAPDL can be used for many tasks, ranging from creating geometries for analysis to setting up sophisticated solver settings for highly complex analyses

-### SMP
+#### Shared-Memory Mode

-MAPDL can be invoked in so-called smp-mode to make use of threads in order to speedup computation.
+MAPDL can be invoked in so-called shared-memory mode to make use of threads in order to speedup computation.
 The multi-threading approach is restricted to one node.
 In contrast, MAPDL offers a MPI-parallel mode to distribute the computation across  multiple nodes.
 This mode is described below.

-#### Interactive mode
+##### Interactive mode

 ```console
 marie@login$ srun --partition=haswell --nodes 1 --ntasks-per-node=4 --time=0:20:00 --mem-per-cpu=1700 --pty bash -l